aeyakovenko/aeyakovenko.github.io/resume.md

 ### SUMMARY

-Software developer with over 10 years of experience and developing [patents], working on embedded operating systems, leading projects and contributing to large groups including [Linux Kernel], with a focus on performance and optimization for Qualcomm ARM and DSP processors.
+Software developer with over 10 years of experience in embedded operating systems, developing [patents], leading projects and contributing to large groups including [Linux Kernel], with a focus on performance and optimization for Qualcomm ARM and DSP processors.

 ### Skills